AviDuda/job-assignment-bohemia-interactive-02/README.md

 - [SpinKit](https://github.com/tobiasahlin/SpinKit) loading spinner
 - [pnpm](https://pnpm.io/) (optional but recommended instead of NPM)

-The site honors `prefers-color-scheme` because I like your eyes.
+The site will honor `prefers-color-scheme` because I like your eyes.
+Not yet though, sorry!